mikeoleary/mikeoleary.github.io/_posts/2024-04-25-quick-dirty-hello-world-nodejs-nginx.md

 }
 ```

-You might notice that NGINX is proxying to <code>http://localhost:3000</code>.
-I have a simple NodeJS app to display a page with these headers:
+You might notice that NGINX is proxying to `http://localhost:3000`.
+I have a simple NodeJS app to display a page with HTTP headers:

 ```js
 const express = require('express');